ianstormtaylor/heroku-logger/Readme.md

 A dead simple logger, designed to be perfect for Heroku apps.

---
+---

 ## Why?

-There were lots of Node.js logging packages.
-There were simple ones that basically just print strings to the console, and there were complex ones like [Winston](https://github.com/winstonjs/winston) or [Bunyan](https://github.com/trentm/node-bunyan) which let you have fine-grained control over the where, what, and how of logging.
+There are lots of Node.js logging packages—simple ones that basically just print strings to the console, and complex ones like [Winston](https://github.com/winstonjs/winston) or [Bunyan](https://github.com/trentm/node-bunyan) which give you fine-grained control.

 But none that were a one-liner for Heroku apps, with sane defaults.